cneicy/Shrink/README.md

-# JrrpUtils
+# Shrink
-Jrrp but not only.
+Core of Shrink

 From